jthies/phist/README.md

 ===================

-The PHIST project can be compiled and used without any additional dependencies if the `builtin' kernel lib is used.
+The PHIST project can be compiled and used without any additional dependencies if the `builtin` kernel lib is used.
 For better performance, one should use the optional third-party libraries (TPLs) ParMETIS (for repartitioning the matrix) and ColPack (for enabling intra-node parallelism in CARP-CG), or switch to ghost+TPLs.
 Note that we currently do not support the use of GPUs/Xeon Phi even with ghost as kernel lib.